 Step 5: Usability testing is employed to verify decisions and based on findings changes are made to the aspects of design that show any weaknesses.

 I think as integrators it means we have to be good at all of these steps.
-And our big value add is that we have a unique perspective of the world because we can think of ways to creatively leverage the platform functionality.
+And our big value add is that we have a unique perspective of the world because we can think of ways to creatively and seo in calgary leverage the platform functionality.
 The platform is our Legos that we understand better than most IAs and designers.

 Granted, this is a simplification of a very complex process.
 We are constantly exploring new processes and methodologies for making a team of different disciplines effective.